 In addition to tigers, the park has a large array of wildlife including sloth bears, deer, leopards, jackals, and birds.

 Kabir, a famous mystic 14th century saint poet, spent time meditating and writing in the fort.
-Unfortunately, these days it remains off-limits, except when it opens for religious purposes a few times a year.
+Unfortunately, these days it remains off-limits, except when the temple opens for religious purposes a few times a year.

 In Madhya Pradesh state, almost 200 kilometers (124 miles) northeast of Jabalpur.
 The nearest village is Tala, which is the main entry point of the park.